DoTheEvo/ANGRYsearch/README.md

     `~/.cache/angrysearch/angry_database.db`

-for a long term installation on your system for every day use we need to place the files somewhere, long story short, all the files and the icons-folder go in to `/opt/angrysearch`, set two of them executable and make some links to these files to integrate ANGRYsearch in to your system well.
+for a long term installation on your system for every day use we need to place the files somewhere, long story short, all the files and the icons-folder go in to `/opt/angrysearch`, set the angrysearch.py as executable and make some links to these files to integrate ANGRYsearch in to your system

 * create angrysearch folder in /opt

         sudo mkdir /opt/angrysearch

-* go where you extracted a latest release, go deeper inside, copy all the files and the icons folder to /opt/angrysearch
+* go where you extracted the latest release, go deeper inside, copy all the files and the icons folder to /opt/angrysearch

         sudo cp -r * /opt/angrysearch

-* make the main python file and the desktop file executable
+* make the main python file executable

-        cd /opt/angrysearch
-        sudo chmod +x angrysearch.py angrysearch.desktop
+        sudo chmod +x /opt/angrysearch/angrysearch.py

 * make a link in /usr/share/applications to the desktop file so that angrysearch appears in your launchers and start menus